8 Expert-Approved Ways to Reduce Stress Right Now

-"Some people handle stress well, but for others it can be devastating.
-Stress can cause fatigue, chronic headaches, irritability, changes in appetite, memory loss, low self-esteem, withdrawal, teeth grinding, even cold hands," she says.
-"All of these symptoms can have an extremely negative effect on our quality of life, our health, and can ultimately lead to a shorter life span."
+But that kind of stress doesn't work well for everyone.
+"Some people handle stress well, but for others it can be devastating," says Margaux J. Rathbun, certified nutritional therapy practitioner and creator of Authentic Self Wellness.
+"Stress can cause fatigue, chronic headaches, irritability, changes in appetite, memory loss, low self-esteem, withdrawal, teeth grinding, even cold hands.
+All of these symptoms can have an extremely negative effect on your quality of life, health, and can ultimately lead to a shorter life span."
 (Related: How Your Mental Health Can Affect Your Digestion.)

 To help you reduce stress and improve your life, follow these expert-backed tips today.